smiirl/smiirl-library-php/README.md

 # Smiirl SDK for PHP

-The **Smiirl SDK for PHP** makes it easy for developers to interact with Smiirl Custom Counters in their PHP code,
+The **Smiirl Library for PHP** makes it easy for developers to interact with Smiirl Custom Counters in their PHP code,

 ## Getting Started